-The Inflation Reduction Act (IRA) provides Medicare the ability to directly negotiate maximum fair prices (MFP) of certain drugs through the Medicare Drug Price Negotiation Program (MDPNP)1.
-As these MFPs are lower than the price at which providers purchase these products from distributors, the Centers for Medicare & Medicaid Services (CMS) are building processes that will allow for retrospective refunds between manufacturers and providers.
+The Inflation Reduction Act (IRA) provides Medicare the ability to directly negotiate maximum fair prices (MFPs) of certain drugs through the Medicare Drug Price Negotiation Program (MDPNP)1.
+In order to effectuate these MFPs, the Centers for Medicare & Medicaid Services (CMS) will reimburse providers at the MFP.
+To support the financial stability of providers dispensing these products, CMS is building processes that will allow for retrospective refunds to occur between manufacturers and providers.
 This retrospective refund model creates substantial operational pressure and financial burden on impacted manufacturers and providers.